KingSepron.co.uk

 Dodd endorsed Obama in late February, as he began to take a clear lead in the race.
 The presidential run took a clear toll on Dodd's support at home, and, after a series of scandals, he decided to retire in 2010.
 He became the Chair of the Motion Picture Association in 2011, standing down in 2017.
 He became an active part of Biden's campaign in 2020, and became a close, usually informal, advisor to President Biden.
 Since 2021 he has been a senior advisor for public relations and consultancy company Teneo.

-At this point a Senator from Delaware for 36 years, Biden's presidential run emphasised his experience and foreign-policy knowledge, but was consistently weighed down by his gaffes and controversial remarks.
-Biden registered in the polls, and got significant media attention, but ultimately withdrew after a poor perfomance in the Iowa caucus, with polling indicating his position would not improve.
+A Senator from Delaware for 36 years, Biden's presidential run emphasised his experience and foreign-policy knowledge, with a key focus on Biden's detailed plan to end the Iraq War.
+Biden had actually previously ran for President once before, in 1988, but that campaign had stumbled from the start with confused messaging and multiple plagiarism scandals.
+This time around, Biden registered in the polls, and got significant media attention, but was consistently weighed down by gaffes and insensitive comments.
+He ultimately withdrew after a poor perfomance in Iowa, with polling indicating his position would not improve.

 Biden did not initially endorse after withdrawing, but ultimately endorsed Obama, who selected him as his running mate.
 Biden was elected Vice President alongside Obama, serving two terms with him.
-Despite expectations, he did not run for president in 2016, establishing a foreign policy think tank out of the University of Pennsylvania, the Penn Biden Centre for Diplomacy and Global Engagement.
+Despite expectations, he did not run for president in 2016, establishing a foreign policy think tank the Penn Biden Centre for Diplomacy and Global Engagement, out of the University of Pennsylvania.
 Biden ran for president in 2020, winning the primary and general to be elected President, serving for one term before withdrawing his campaign for re-election amid concerns about his low popularity and declining cognitive abilities.

 Having served three years as Secretary of Energy under Clinton, a year as his Ambassador to the UN, and now in his second term as Governor of New Mexico, Bill Richardson's campaign was more serious than you might remember, having repeatedly hit the high single digits in polls.
 Richardson ran a campaign emphasising his diplomatic experience.
 In his time as Governor he had pursued a more fiscally ring-wing agenda than would be expected for a Democrat, and also supported a national balanced budget amendment, while simultanouesly supporting more socially liberal reforms, although he had been previously been endorsed by the NRA.
 Richardson increased his visibility in the campaign by travelling to North Korea and negotiating the return of the remains of six US troops.
 He withdrew after poor perfomances in the first two contests.